raspberrypilearning/welcome-to-my-world/en/step_3.md

 create clone of [myself v]
 ```

 You can create clones whenever the mouse is clicked as well, and make the clone appear at the mouse-pointer's location.
-Clones can appear in any location you like, so you might like them to go to a specific sprite.
+Clones can appear in any location you like, so you might like them to go to a specific sprite or position.

 ```blocks3
 when flag clicked